KamilSJaron/smudgeplot/README.md

 <font size ="4">**_Version: 0.5.0 Skylight_**</font>

 <font size ="4">**_Authors: Sam Ebdon, [Gene W Myers](https://github.com/thegenemyers) and [Kamil S. Jaron](https://github.com/KamilSJaron), Tianyi Ma._**</font>
-This is a merger of PloidyPlot from https://github.com/KamilSJaron/MERQURY.FK & Smudgeplot.

-The big changes are
- + the search for the kmer pair will be within both canonical and non-canonical k-mer sets (Gene demonstrated it makes a difference)
- + the tool will be supporting FastK kmer counter only
- + the backend by Gene is paralelized and massively faster
- + the intermediate file will be a flat file with the 2d histogram with cov1, cov2, freq columns (as opposed to list of coverages of pairs cov1 cov2);
- + at least for now WE LOSE the ability to extract sequences of the kmers in the pair; this functionality will hopefully restore at some point together with functionality to assess the quality of assembly.
- + we added "run all" functionality for people that want "FastK database -> plot" type of solution.
- + completelly revamped plot showing how all individual kmer pairs insead of agregating them into squares
- + new smudge detection algorithm based on grid projection on the smudge plane (working, but under revisions at the moment)
- + R package smudgeplot was retired and is no longer used

 We keep the same pythonic interface, the interface of older smudgeplot and this version are very similar and largely compatible.